mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 ### Submission deadline

 With the submission deadline, all submissions need to be available as a *public* repository with the appropriate license (see the [Licensing section](#licensing)).
 No changes to the submission code are allowed after the submission deadline (with the notable exception of specifying the batch size for the - at that point unknown - held-out workloads).
 Once the submission deadline has passed, the working group will publish a list of all submitted algorithms, along with their associated repositories.
-Until the deadline for challenging submissions, anyone has the right to challenge a submission, i.e. request a review by the spirit jury to determine whether a submission violates the rules of the competition, see the [Spirit jury section](#sprit-jury--challenging-submissions).
+Anyone has the right to challenge a submission, i.e. request a review by the spirit jury to determine whether a submission violates the rules of the competition, see the [Spirit jury section](#sprit-jury--challenging-submissions).

 Directly after the submission deadline, all randomized aspects of the competition are fixed.
 This includes sampling the held-out workloads from the set of randomized workloads, as well as, sampling the hyperparameters for each submission in the external tuning ruleset (for more details see the [Sampling held-out workloads and hyperparameters section](#sampling-held-out-workloads-and-hyperparameters)).
 After that, submitters can now ascertain the appropriate batch size of their submission on each held-out workload and self-report scores on either the qualification set or the full benchmarking set of workloads including both fixed and held-out workloads (see the [Self-reporting scores section](#self-reporting-scores)).